facebook/docusaurus/website/docs/api/plugins/plugin-content-docs.md

         lastVersion: undefined,
         /**
          * The docusaurus versioning defaults don't make sense for all projects
-         * This gives the ability customize the label and path of each version
+         * This gives the ability customize the properties of each version independantly
-         * You may not like that default version
-         */
+         * - label: the label of the version
+         * - path: the route path of the version
+         * - banner: the banner to show at the top of a doc of that version: "none" | "unreleased" | "unmaintained" */
         versions: {
           /*